Cashmere

 Cashmere ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Cashmere, as per the 2016 Census, had a cultural diversity below average with 80.1% of its population born in Australia and 93.9% being citizens.
-English was spoken at home by 94.9%.
-Christianity was the predominant religion at 56.9%, compared to 47.8% across Greater Brisbane.
+Cashmere's population showed low cultural diversity, with 80.1% born in Australia and 93.9% being citizens.
+English was the primary language spoken at home by 94.9%.
+Christianity was the predominant religion, practiced by 56.9%, compared to 47.8% regionally.

 Frequently Asked Questions - Diversity